4-star brokerage rating

 Schwab Intelligent Portfolios®

-Despite the low cost, Schwab’s robo service is able to perform rebalancing and tax-loss harvesting.
+Even with its low price, Schwab’s robo service can handle portfolio rebalancing and tax-loss harvesting.

 Schwab Intelligent Portfolios Premium®